Alesana

 Alesana (/ˌælᵻsˈænə/ AL-iss-AN-ə) is an American post-hardcore band from Raleigh, North Carolina.
-The group was founded by Shawn Milke, Dennis Lee and Patrick Thompson during the fall of 2004, and is currently signed to Revival Recordings and Artery Recordings.
-Alesana has collectively released three EPs and five full-length studio albums.
+The group was founded by Shawn Milke, Dennis Lee, Patrick Thompson, Steven Tomany and Daniel Magnuson during the fall of 2004, and is currently signed to Revival Recordings and Artery Recordings.
+In total, Alesana has released five full-length studio albums and three EPs.

-The band started to pick up an audience shortly after the release of the debut, On Frail Wings of Vanity and Wax, featuring a musical style shifting between light and heavy sounds along with a wide influence ranging from pop, punk, metal and even classic rock bands such as the Beatles.
-The release of their third album, The Emptiness (2010) saw Alesana's fanbase grow expansively.
-The band's name comes from Aliceanna Street in Baltimore, the street on which vocalist/rhythm guitarist Shawn Milke and lead guitarist Patrick Thompson grew up.
+The band initially received underground attention shortly after the release of the debut On Frail Wings of Vanity and Wax, featuring a musical style influenced by pop, punk, metal and classic rock.

 History

 Formation and Try This with Your Eyes Closed (2004–2005)

-Shawn Milke and Patrick Thomson were both living in Baltimore, Maryland in the early 2000s where they both played in a few previous bands around that time.
-One notable band that Milke was in was the punk rock band The Legitimate Excuse, which formed in 2001 in Pennsylvania (and later moved to Baltimore by 2002).
-About a year into looking for members around the Baltimore area and writing/recording early demos under the de facto/prototype Alesana name, the pair decided it would be best to move to Raleigh, North Carolina and continue their search there due to their fondness of the city's music scene.
-Once in Raleigh they were eventually joined by Dennis Lee, Steven Tomany, and Daniel Magnuson.
+Shawn Milke and Patrick Thompson were both living in Baltimore, Maryland in the early 2000s where they both played in different bands.
+Milke was a member of the punk rock band The Legitimate Excuse, which formed in 2001.
+After a year into looking for members around the Baltimore area and writing/recording early demos under the de facto/prototype Alesana name, the pair decided it would be best to move to Raleigh, North Carolina and continue their search.
+Dennis Lee was invited to join as the band's vocalist after Milke had met him in a restaurant he was working at.
+Milke recalled, "he looked like a band guy".
+They were eventually joined by Steven Tomany and Daniel Magnuson.
 With these new members in place, Alesana officially formed in October 2004.
+The band had its first practice in an upscale car wash.
 The name of the band is inspired from Aliceanna St., which Shawn Milke and Patrick Thompson lived on when playing in Baltimore, MD.
 Aliceanna St. is located in Fells Point, a neighborhood in Baltimore.

 Alesana was the first band to join Tragic Hero Records in 2005, and their three demo songs titled "Apology", "Beautiful in Blue" and "Goodbye, Goodnight for Good" were featured on the compilation All The Tragedy Money Can Buy.
 In May 2005 they released their debut EP, Try This With Your Eyes Closed.
 In the same year, founding drummer Daniel Magnuson was replaced by Will Anderson, who was soon replaced by Jeremy Bryan.
-Alesana then toured across the United States, including an appearance at the Cornerstone Christian music festival, despite their not being a Christian band.
+Alesana then toured across the United States, including an appearance at the Cornerstone Christian music festival, despite them not being a Christian band.